WillMuzyka/GoBarber/README.md

 ## :cop: Remarks

-Please notice that this project was made during a bootcamp for better understanding the concepts of the node.js, react and typescript, focusing in learning more about web development.
+Please notice that this project was made during a bootcamp for better understanding the concepts of the node.js, reactjs, reactnative and typescript, focusing in learning more about web development.

 This is not a deploy version of the application and may have some bugs and errors.
 The whole purpose of this code is for learning and I do not have any guaranty if you want to deploy or use it commercially.